seunghahh/PredictingHypertension/README.md

 # Predicting Hypertension

-The machine-learning model for predicting hypertension!
+This is the test code and the model for predicting hypertension.

+With "TestingWebsite.py" and sample data, you can test the model.